nmstreethran/WindTurbineClassification/README.md

 by Nithiya Streethran (nmstreethran at gmail dot com)

-An archive of files from my master's thesis, completed between May and August 2017 at Heriot-Watt University and Natural Power Consultants.
-The thesis can be viewed [here](docs/nms_dissertation.pdf).
+An archive of files from my master's dissertation, completed between May and August 2017 at Heriot-Watt University and Natural Power Consultants.
+The dissertation can be viewed [here](docs/nms_dissertation.pdf) [[download link](https://raw.githubusercontent.com/nmstreethran/WindTurbineClassification/current/docs/nms_dissertation.pdf)].

 The files in this repository are modified versions of my original submission.
-This has been done mainly to improve readability, and no major changes were made.
+This has been done mainly to format and improve readability; no major changes were made.
 The original files can be viewed [here](https://github.com/nmstreethran/WindTurbineClassification/tree/b07072256df783c69c2736d1e38302d5df451887) ([v1.0.0](https://github.com/nmstreethran/WindTurbineClassification/releases/tag/v1.0.0)).

 To compile the LaTeX document, use the following commands: